-The substance of the section follows Utah's statute, which authorizes genetic testing when an employee has placed his or her health at issue in a proceeding, but only by order of a court or administrative agency after finding compelling need and that the information is otherwise unavailable.
+The substance of the section follows Utah's statute, which authorizes genetic testing when an employee has placed the employee's health at issue in a proceeding, but only by order of a court or administrative agency after finding compelling need and that the information is otherwise unavailable.
 Utah Code Ann. § 26-45-103(2) (2007).